 M.A.
 Degree Program

 Students in their first year should complete the core coursework in Microeconomic Theory (ECON 660), Macroeconomics Theory (ECON 661), Statistics and Probability (ECON 590), and Math for Economists (ECON 591) with a grade of B or better.
 If a student does not pass the theory courses with a grade of B or better, they will be required to sit for the M.A.
-Comprehensive Exam held during the summer between their first and second year.
-Students should expect to complete their M.A.
-Research Paper and have it evaluated by a faculty member by the end of their second year after which their degree will be awarded.
+Comprehensive Exam held during the first full week of August between their first and second year.
+Students should expect to complete their M.A. research paper and have it evaluated by a faculty member by the end of their second year after which their degree will be awarded.

 Ph.D.
 Degree Program